sjn/introducing-se/docs.md

 * This guide is just a sim&shy;ple intro&shy;duction.
 There's [more to learn](#/8/1)!

 \
-*«Be the open mind you want to encounter!»* — Abstract Activist
+*«Be the open mind you want to encounter!»* —&nbsp;Abstract&nbsp;Activist

 [comment]: # (|||)